AdaCore/gpr/doc/gprbuild_ug/attributes.rst

     Indicates the level of support of libraries.
 Only authorized case-insensitive values are 'static_only', 'full' or 'none' (the default).

+  .. index:: Attributes - Project Level Attributes; Linker_Lib_Dir_Option

+  * **Linker_Lib_Dir_Option**: single value, not inherited from extended project

+    Option used to add a library directory to the linker search path.

 .. _Package_Binder_Attributes:

 Package Binder Attributes